How is breast cancer in men diagnosed?

 For this test, a small amount of low-level radioactive material is injected into a vein (intravenously or IV).
 The substance settles in areas of bone changes throughout the entire skeleton over the course of a couple of hours.
 You then lie on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of your skeleton.

 Bone changes show up as "hot spots" on your skeleton.
 They attract the radioactivity.
-These areas may suggest the presence of metastatic cancer, but arthritis or other bone diseases can also cause the same pattern.
+These areas may suggest metastatic cancer, but arthritis or other bone diseases can also cause the same pattern.
 To distinguish between these conditions, your cancer care team may use other imaging tests such as simple x-rays or CT or MRI scans to get a better look at the areas that light up, or they may even take biopsy samples of the bone.

 Computed tomography (CT) scan